You Need This Wedding Alcohol Calculator to Stock Your Reception Bar

 - A case of beer contains 24 bottles or cans.

+If you're having a big wedding, you might be looking into cost-savings kegs vs. individual beers.
+How many kegs do you need for 100 guests?
+Use the formula below.
 P.S.
-If you're going to pick up the liquor and mixers for your reception, make sure you have a plan of action for getting it all to the wedding as well (it could end up being a heavy haul).
+If you're going the keg route for your reception, make sure you have a plan of action for getting it all to the wedding as well (it could end up being a heavy haul).